 And in La Vernia ISD, just east of San Antonio, a survey of staff found 82% were interested in a four-day week, with one teacher saying they would probably use the Fridays off for grading and planning.

-All three districts approved changes to their schedules in February, with three-year pilot programs set to begin next school year.
+All three districts approved changes to their schedules in February 2023, with three-year pilot programs set to begin in the 2023-24 school year.

 Districts have touted the four-day instructional week for providing the fifth day for teachers to complete some of those additional tasks.